chodongsuk/wsd-android/README.md

 ## Changelog

+**0.3.1**
+- Some Enhancements
+- Added backgroundReload to List adapter

 **0.3**
 - Updated Readme
 - Removed gradle implementation because the Android Studio was too inmature to develop in it